fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 lines(density(data.select[which(data.select$species=="Escherichia coli"),"Contig_mode_kmer_depth"]), col="red")
 ```

-Finally, we may want generate a list of contigs that probably originate from SPECIES.
-We could with this list extract the contigs from the *Contigs.fasta* file in the assembly directory.
+Finally, we may want to generate a list of contigs that probably originate from SPECIES.
+With this list, we could extract the contigs from the *Contigs.fasta* file in the assembly directory.

 ```
 rownames(data.select[which(data.select$species=="Peptoclostridium difficile"),])